patrickdean/homegame/sections/02-dm-agreement.md

 ## The Rule of Cool

-It is my belief that 5th Edition Dungeons & Dragons is a very well designed game.
-I will generally follow the rules as written, except when their intent seems to be contradictory to practice.
+It is my belief that the combat pillar of 5th Edition Dungeons & Dragons is fairly well designed.
+I will generally follow the rules as written for combat, except when their intent seems to be contradictory to practice.
 Occasionally, even their intent will deviate from what is actually fun and the rules may be bent in certain circumstances.

 As a fan of the heroes, and with goal of enabling players to take on the role of pulp action heroes, I will do my best to let the Rule of Cool have final say (within reason).
 Having said this, if there's an action that you'd like to try that the rules might not traditionally support, let's talk about it.
 I want the actions that characters undertake to be audacious as I feel it increases the enjoyment of the game.